 Envisioning Alternatives to Policing: Violence Prevention

-This event was originally schedule for February 24, but will now take place on April 27.
-If you registered in advance, we will contact you directly.
+This event was originally scheduled for February 24, but will now take place on April 27.

 About the Speakers: